RodgerOliver/ethical-hacking/README.md

 * You need to have internet connection and a wireless card to broadcast it.
   * `apt install mana-toolkit`
-* Edit the files bellow.
+* Edit the files below.
 Change the interface and the ssid.
-After change the upstream and the phy.
+Then, change the upstream and the phy.
   * `nano /etc/mana-toolkit/hostpad-mana.conf`
   * `nano /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`
 * Start the network